PlanetX-Labs/planetx-labs.github.io/docs/getting-started/intro.md

 # Introduction

-## What is Data Ownership?
+## Are you in control of your data?

 The amount of data we generate daily is growing at astronomical rates.
 Technological advances are what's behind this explosion in data generation.
 Cameras in phones continue to increase in quality.
 Home devices, such as doorbell cameras and smart home appliances, generate video and usage pattern data.
-The digital footprint we are generating is not only exploding in size, but the ownership and usage of that data is in question.
+As our digital footprint grows, we struggle with the ability to easily find what we're looking for.

 You should own, and have complete control, over your data.
 It's a simple concept, but one that is not fully realized with existing data storage solutions.
 While the cloud may seem like